eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 ```

 There are several interesting aspects to this above example.
-The first of which is that we lay out the expected structure of the `Services` [object as a map](https://flow.org/en/docs/types/objects/#toc-objects-as-maps), with `string` keys and `Function` values.
+The first is that we lay out the expected structure of the `Services` [object as a map](https://flow.org/en/docs/types/objects/#toc-objects-as-maps), with `string` keys and `Function` values.
-Secondly, we define two different `Parameters` types; ensuring by-way of a [union](https://flow.org/en/docs/types/unions/) that the supplied value matches one of these structures.
+Secondly, we define two different `Parameters` types; ensuring by means of a [union](https://flow.org/en/docs/types/unions/) that the supplied value matches one of these structures.
 From here, we define how a typical handler is constructed using the `createHandler` paradigm we have devised.

 We then go one step further and define how user middleware should work using a [Generic](https://flow.org/en/docs/types/generics/) `UserHandlerMiddleware` type.